MUnique/OpenMU/docs/Bots.md

   Deliberate: they would be cast through the buff rotation, which would have the bot put itself to sleep.
 A cast-on-enemy path in the combat handler would be needed.
+- **Bots never buy equipment.** They wear what they find, so their gear lags behind their level, and a bot at the maximum level is weaker than a player of the same level would be.
+It is the reason a mastered bot needs a stretched hit budget to reach the monsters which pay master experience at all.
+Letting bots spend their money on gear would close the loop; they earn plenty of it.
 - **Bots do no quests and do not trade with players.** Deliberate scope.
 The quests which matter for progression (the class changes) are performed directly, and trading would be an abuse surface.